efrank2/Scrabble-Step-Ladder/README.md

-This is an incomplete solution to the scrabble stepladder challenge.
-I thought the description was interesting and started tackling it last night.
+Still a work in progress, started last night.
 Here's the challenge description:
 -----------------------------------------------------------------------------

 A word ladder is a sequence of words in which each subsequent word is formed by replacing exactly one letter from the previous word with a different letter.
 Words may not be repeated in a word ladder.
 For example the following sequence is a valid word ladder: